-400 North in Bountiful (Bountiful 400 North - Northern Option).
-The new partial diamond interchange at 400 North would be similar to the existing conditions, but it would include one additional travel lane on the north side of the street as well as bike lanes, a sidewalk on the south side of the street, and a shared-use path on the north side of the street.
-With this option, the wider footprint of 400 North would be shifted to the north side of 400 North.
-Several buildings on the north side of 400 North would need to be removed and the businesses relocated to accommodate the wider footprint.
+400 North in Bountiful.
+The new partial diamond interchange at 400 North would be similar to the existing conditions, but it would include one additional travel lane on the north side of the street as well as bike lanes, a sidewalk on the south side of the street, and an SUP on the north side of the street.
+With this option, the wider footprint of 400 North would require one building on the south side of 400 North to be removed and the business relocated to accommodate the wider footprint.
+There is also one potential relocation of a business on the north side of 400 North.
 The relocation of businesses would be a visual change.